humhub/humhub/protected/humhub/docs/guide/dev-migrate-0-20.md

 ### To Check

-- Comment in new Window Mode
+- Comment in new Window Mode / Like Link in Modules
 - Check Timezone
+- Check Delete
 - Check how to handle unapproved/disabled users (Directory, Spaces)
+- Test Paginations
+	- Check/Fix Ajax Link Pager at like show users

 ## Core Changes